CubeOfCheese/react-p5-wrapper/README.md

 <P5Wrapper sketch={sketch} />
 ```

-An Sketch could look like this:
+A Sketch could look like this:

 ```
 export default function sketch (p) {